Thuyuyen1105/Equation/README.md

 # Equation
-*Code in C++
+Code in C++
-Chương trình giải phương trình bậc 1, bậc 2, bậc 3 số thực Xuât đáp án ra màn hình
+Solve equations of degree 1, 2, and 3 of real numbers